Low carb alcohol or not, alcohol isn’t a healthy part of any diet …low

 Although it isn’t necessarily better for your health, low carb alcohol does exist, and choosing your drinks wisely (and moderately) will help you stay on low carb track more than guzzling down those sugar-laden cocktails.

-Here’s everything you need to know about low carb alcohol; from low carb red wine to the carbs in whiskey, this article’s got you covered.
+Here’s everything you need to know about low carb alcohol; from the carbs in wine to the carbs in whiskey, to the vodka carbohydrate amount — this article’s got you covered.

 Want a FREE download of this low carb alcohol guide in print-friendly-form?
 Click here: